coldenate/citationista/README.md

 <!-- -   [ ] Full Bi-Directional Syncing with Zotero
     > [!NOTE] This is a long-term goal, but some is already implemented :D -->

-## 🚧 Work in Progress

-> Have an idea for a new feature?
-[Contribute](CONTRIBUTING.md) to Citationista development!

-Citationista is currently a personal side project and a work in progress.
-Any feedback/contribution is greatly appreciated, but please understand that it's a hobby project without any strict timelines or commitments.
-If you have an issue with the plugin, please make a GitHub issue.

 <!-- This is a comment ## 💝 Thanks to Our Contributors